 Saqqara was the necropolis for Memphis, the ancient capital.
 The step pyramid here (for Djoser) is not only the oldest pyramid in the world, it's also the oldest stone building complex.
 It was built in the 27th century BC.
 The complex was built by the chancellor (and high priest of Ra) Imhotep.
 He certainly set some impressive precedents.

 Luxor is reached by overnight train.
 This is a Russian relic and the toilet is a steel cuboid free-for-all.
+To be avoided, as far as possible.
 But Luxor is amazing, It is built over Thebes, the ancient capital of the Pharaonic, Middle and New Kingdoms.
-The colossal temples (hieroglyph-lined Karnak and Luxor) are incredible,
+The colossal temples (hieroglyph-covered Karnak and Luxor) are incredible,

 You can't miss Karnak.
 It's the biggest religious building in the world and dates back over 4,000 years.
 It is staggeringly enormous and would swallow dozens of notable European cathedrals without blinking.
 It also boasts the largest room of any religious building.
 The Hypostyle Hall is 134 columns spread over about 16,500 square metres.
 You'll recognise this from James Bond, (The Spy Who Loved Me), Agatha Christie (Death on the Nile) and numerous other film sets.
 It's dedicated to a triumvirate of gods, Amun, Mut, and Khonsu and has been added to and altered over the centuries of pharaonic rule.
 Although much of it is now decayed and damaged, as with most of the temples, there's still enough to leave you thoroughly open mouthed.

-On the opposite bank of the river to Luxor is the astonishing Valley of the Kings.
-In an attempt to thwart grave robbers the pharaohs of the New Kingdom (16-11th century BC) began to construct hidden burial tombs, cut into the rock in this huge necropolis.
+On the opposite bank of the river to Luxor, is the astonishing Valley of the Kings.
+In an attempt to thwart grave robbers, the pharaohs of the New Kingdom (16-11th century BC) began to construct hidden burial tombs, cut into the rock in this huge necropolis.
 They weren't entirely successful.
-Many of the tombs were robbed not very long after they were built and sealed (despite builders, servants stuck inside to keep the secrets, we are told.)
+Many of the tombs were robbed not very long after they were built and sealed (despite builders and servants buried inside, to keep the secrets, we are told.)
 Famously, the only tomb to survive more or less intact was that of Tutankhamun.
 That's the most expensive to enter of course, along with the most highly decorated tombs, like that of Amenhotep IV.
 There's also a Valley of the Queens and Valley of the Nobles, but you don't hear so much about those.

-Also classified as part of the Theban Necropolis, and close by, is the fascinating Mortuary Temple of Hatshepsut built into the cliffs of the rocky desert at Deir el Bahri.
+Also classified as part of the Theban Necropolis, and close by, is the fascinating Mortuary Temple of Hatshepsut, built into the cliffs of the rocky desert at Deir el Bahri.
 This female pharaoh ruled during the first dynasty of the New Kingdom (or the 18th Dynasty counting from the beginning).
 That's 1550/1549 to 1292 BC.
-This temple is built over three levels, capped by a small pyramid, that covers the tomb.
-It's directly aligned with the Eighth Pylon that Hatshepsut had added to the Temple of Karnak.
+This temple is built over three levels, capped by a small pyramid, which covers the tomb.
+It's directly aligned with the Eighth Pylon, that Hatshepsut had added to the Temple of Karnak.
 Hatshepsut means "Foremost of Noble Ladies".
 She looks very kind in her statues.

 Egypt is definitely one of those places where you run out of superlatives.
 It's seeing a favourite story book come to life.
 Perhaps my favourite sight, also on the opposite bank of the Nile to the city, is the the Colossi of Memnon, two massive stone statues (18 metres) representing Amenhotep III, the pharaoh 3,400 years ago.
 Shelley's great poem Ozymandias, sums the scene up beautifully and has to be one of the most evocative pieces ever written.
 How can you not want to come and see that?

 My only complaint is the early departure times.
 But it’s August and hitting 50 degrees in the shade by noon, so a dawn start is a necessity.
 Throughout our tour of the towering Karnak Temple we are harangued, through the railings, by the driver of the horse carriage, who has taken us there.
-It was arranged and paid for by the tour company, but he feels he was not sufficiently (additionally) rewarded for his efforts.
+'Baksheesh, baksheesh', he wails.
+The visit was arranged and paid for by the tour company, but he feels he was not sufficiently (additionally) rewarded for his efforts.

 The stone quarries of ancient Egypt are located here.
-They used a granitic rock called syenite. to build the colossal statues, obelisks, and monoliths that are found throughout Egypt, You can visit and walk on The Unfinished Obelisk, commissioned by Hatshepsut.
-This is the largest obelisk ever attempted, It began to crack as it was hewn, and so was abandoned in situ.
+They used a granitic rock called syenite. to build the colossal statues, obelisks, and monoliths which are found throughout Egypt.
+You can visit and walk on The Unfinished Obelisk, commissioned by Hatshepsut.
+This is the largest obelisk ever attempted.
+It began to crack, as it was hewn, and so was abandoned in situ.